NormanTUD/OmniOpt/.gui/_tutorials/occ.md

 Explanation:

 - Computes the geometric mean instead of a sum-based distance.
-- The geometric mean is the nth root of the product of the absolute values.
+- The geometric mean is the \(n\)th root of the product of the absolute values.

 ### Signed Harmonic Distance